The order of the sections is mostly in the order of discovery while I researched

 Vehicles with a lot of body overhang in front or behind the tires look disgusting and have a tough time going over any obstacle.

 If I avoid body overhang, I don't need much ground clearance.
 I can add a little ground clearance with larger tires or a small lift kit.
-I won't be going off-road.
+I won't be in off-road sporting competitions.
 The need for clearance on even poor gravel roads isn't that much.

 “Most sedan vehicles generally have an average ground clearance between 4-6 inches whereas SUVs average between 6-8 inches.”
-4wheeldriveguide.com Off-road for sport vehicles need 8-10 inches.
+4wheeldriveguide.com Clearance for off-road sport vehicles is 8-10 inches.

 El Niño rainy season came and there were many water crossings required, and gravel roads became a nightmare.
 Although extreme El Niños occur once every 10 years, and non-extreme every 2 to 7 years, I think extreme weather will be the norm as the climate worsens.